IT2810/Go-Full/README.md

 ### Design, Styling and Appearance

-The earlies stage of our development process was the design phase.
+The earliest stage of our development process was the design phase.
 Based on impressions and experience from earlier projects we decided to make decisions regarding general appearance, colors, icons, placement of objects early on.
 We created basic non-interactive dummies using Figma; an online tool for creating and designing prototypes.
 Figma was attractive compared to other design tools because of the ability to collaborate simultaneously online.

 #### Designing prototypes using Figma